 Lanna’s Primary teachers develop activities supporting a wide range of individual learning styles.
-Students learn while working together and while studying independently.
-We at Lanna International School recognise that numeracy and literacy together form the foundation for all further school work.
-Therefore, we give a great deal of emphasis to English and Mathematics in our Primary curriculum.
+Students learn while working together and while studying independently to prepare them for further study whether they return to their home countries or continue in Lanna’s Secondary School.

 CP closely follows the objectives set out for the British National Curriculum.
 The main advantage of following CP is that it offers the school a tried and tested framework in which to base the teaching of all core subjects.
 CP also gives the school the opportunity to administer standardised tests that allows teachers to report purposefully and monitor students’ progress more effectively.

 Students in the Primary school study five specialist subjects, with specialist teachers: Art, Information Communication Technology (ICT), Music, Physical Education (P.E) and Thai.
 With the exception of Thai, all specialist subjects taught at Lanna use the learning objectives, and in some cases schemes of work, based on the English National Curriculum.